spencerldixon/boilerplate/README.md

 - More pleasing error messages set up in `en.yml` for Cancancan
 - Disallows OpenAI's GPTBot web crawler in the `robots.txt` file

+## Launch checklist

+Before you launch, don't forget to...

+1. Rename the app
+2. Set config variables for your support email and other config
+3. Add your analytics in `views/shared/_analytics.html.erb`
+4. Add your metatags in `views/shared/_metatags.html.erb`
+5.

 ## Tests & Linting

 ```